ashishna/ashishna.github.io/_posts/2022-04-26-filter-lists-groovy.markdown

 ---
 layout: post
-title:  "How to filter list in Groovy"
+title:  "Groovier: How to filter list in Groovy"
 date:   2022-04-26 11:29:26 -0400
+categories: groovy
-categories: groovy code
+tags: groovy code list filter howto java
 ---

 ## To filter a list in groovy we can use the `.find()` method on list and pass the closure as filtering criteria